 So, why has our research shown a particular reluctance in Information Management to move from on-premises to the cloud?
 Almost every organization, big and small, is already using multiple cloud computing systems, whether that be that cloud-based email or file storage, or powerful business applications like Salesforce, HubSpot, Slack, or Workday.
 What are the real barriers and the real opportunities of cloud computing for Information Management professionals?

 Fundamentally, many Information Management professionals I talk to simply don’t feel informed enough to make major decisions regarding the use of the cloud and want a better way to cut through the hype and gain a firm foundation of the differences between the structure and pricing of public, private, and hybrid cloud scenarios.

-We want anyone who is using or moving to the cloud to be enlightened and feel confident, to see through the marketing haze and grasp the possibilities and the challenges of leveraging the power of the cloud.
-So, we took this idea of unbiased, no-fluff learning and developed a new training course with AIIM.
-And we didn't stop at Cloud - we expanded the course to cover the new and trending technologies that everyone is talking about, including Cloud, Artificial Intelligence, Blockchain, and Robotic Process Automation.
+We want anyone who is using or moving to the cloud to be enlightened and feels confident to see through the marketing haze and grasp the possibilities and the challenges of leveraging the power of the cloud.
+So, we took this idea of unbiased, no-fluff learning, and developed a new training course with AIIM.
+And we didn't stop at the cloud - we expanded the course to cover the new and trending technologies that everyone is talking about, including cloud, Artificial Intelligence, Blockchain, and Robotic Process Automation.